-- 532 SSO enables a user to authenticate once and to subsequently access different applications without - 533 having to authenticate again.
-SSO on mobile devices is complicated by the sandboxed architecture, - which makes it difficult to share the session state with back-end systems between individual - applications.
-EMM vendors have provided solutions through proprietary SDKs, but this approach - requires integrating the SDK with each individual application and does not scale to a large and diverse - 537 population, such as the PSFR user community. - 538 OAuth 2.0 is an IETF standard that has been widely adopted to provide delegated authorization of - 539 clients accessing representational state transfer interfaces, including mobile applications.
-OAuth 2.0, - 540 when implemented in accordance with RFC 8252 (the OAuth 2.0 for Native Apps BCP), provides a - 541 standards-based SSO pattern for mobile applications.
-The OpenID Foundation's AppAuth libraries [14] - 542 can facilitate building mobile applications in full compliance with IETF RFC 8252, but any mobile - application that follows RFC 8252's core recommendation of using a shared external user-agent for the - OAuth authorization flow will have the benefit of SSO.
-OAuth considerations and recommendations are - 545 detailed in Section C.1 of Appendix C.
+SSO enables a user to authenticate once and subsequently access different applications without having to authenticate again.
+SSO on mobile devices is complicated by the sandboxed architecture, which makes it difficult to share the session state with back-end systems between individual applications.
+EMM vendors have provided solutions through proprietary SDKs, but this approach requires integrating the SDK with each individual application and does not scale to a large and diverse population, such as the PSFR user community.

+OAuth 2.0 is an IETF standard that has been widely adopted to provide delegated authorization of clients accessing representational state transfer interfaces, including mobile applications.
+OAuth 2.0, when implemented in accordance with RFC 8252 (the OAuth 2.0 for Native Apps BCP), provides a standards-based SSO pattern for mobile applications.
+The OpenID Foundation's AppAuth libraries [14] can facilitate building mobile applications in full compliance with IETF RFC 8252, but any mobile application that follows RFC 8252's core recommendation of using a shared external user-agent for the OAuth authorization flow will have the benefit of SSO.
+OAuth considerations and recommendations are detailed in Section C.1 of Appendix C.

-546 4.1.2 Identity Federation
+4.1.2 Identity Federation

-547 SAML 2.0 [4] and OIDC 1.0 [5] are two standards that enable an application to redirect users to an IdP 548 for authentication and to receive an assertion of the user's identity and other optional attributes.
-549 Federation is important in a distributed environment like the PSFR community, where user management 550 occurs in numerous local organizations.
-Federated authentication relieves users of having to create accounts in each application that they need to access, and it frees application owners from managing 551 552 user accounts and credentials.
-OIDC is a more recent protocol, but many organizations have existing 553 SAML deployments.
-The architecture supports both standards to facilitate adoption without requiring 554 upgrades or modifications to existing SAML IdPs.
-Federation considerations and recommendations are 555 detailed in Section C.2 of Appendix C.
+SAML 2.0 [4] and OIDC 1.0 [5] are two standards that enable an application to redirect users to an IdP for authentication and to receive an assertion of the user's identity and other optional attributes.
+Federation is important in a distributed environment like the PSFR community, where user management occurs in numerous local organizations.
+Federated authentication relieves users of having to create accounts in each application that they need to access, and it frees application owners from managing user accounts and credentials.
+OIDC is a more recent protocol, but many organizations have existing SAML deployments.
+The architecture supports both standards to facilitate adoption without requiring upgrades or modifications to existing SAML IdPs.
+Federation considerations and recommendations are detailed in Section C.2 of Appendix C.

-556 4.1.3 FIDO and Authenticator Types
+4.1.3 FIDO and Authenticator Types

-557 When considering MFA implementations, PSFR organizations should carefully consider organizationally 558 defined authenticator requirements.
+When considering MFA implementations, PSFR organizations should carefully consider organizationally defined authenticator requirements.
 These requirements are detailed in Section C.3 of Appendix C.

-559 FIDO provides a standard framework within which vendors have produced a wide range of interoperable authenticators suitable to their operational constraints.
-The FIDO Alliance has published specifications authenticator, allowing PSOs to choose any FIDO-certified authenticator that meets operational requirements and to implement it with this solution.
-The protocols, FIDO key registration, FIDO authenticator attestation, and FIDO deployment considerations are also detailed in Section C.3 of
+FIDO provides a standard framework within which vendors have produced a wide range of interoperable biometric, hardware, and software authenticators.
+This will enable PSFR organizations to choose authenticators suitable to their operational constraints.
+The FIDO Alliance has published specifications for two types of authenticators based on UAF and U2F.
+These protocols operate agnostic of the FIDO authenticator, allowing PSOs to choose any FIDO-certified authenticator that meets operational requirements and to implement it with this solution.
+The protocols, FIDO key registration, FIDO authenticator attestation, and FIDO deployment considerations are also detailed in Section C.3 of Appendix C.